Nine till Six

 Nine till Six is a 1932 British drama film directed by Basil Dean and starring Louise Hampton, Elizabeth Allan and Florence Desmond.
-Produced by Basil Dean's Associated Talking Pictures, it was the first film made at Ealing Studios after the facility had been converted to sound.
+It was written by John Paddy Carstairs, Beverley Nichols and Alma Reville based on the 1930 play of the same title by Aimée Stuart and Philip Stuart.
+Produced by Basil Dean's Associated Talking Pictures as a quota quickie, it was the first film made at Ealing Studios after the facility had been converted to sound.

 Plot

 Two women of different social backgrounds work together in a dressmaker's.